20 Rude Hand Gestures Plus 15 Use with Caution Hand Gestures

 Destinations to foreign countries where the customs are different than here in the United States require you to take time to read about these common hand gestures, both bad and good.

-We see and often use hand gestures here, but never give them a second thought.
+We see and often use a hand gesture here, but never give them a second thought.
 We could easily make a big mistake giving the wrong hand signals to foreigners if we don’t know right from wrong for hand gestures or signals.

 Here’s a great chart we found explaining some rude hand gestures.

 The above are hand gestures we need to avoid.
 As a traveler visiting other countries we certainly don’t want people thinking bad of us by using hand signals that may be offensive to them.
 Hand signals are great if we use them the correct way.
 It can indicate we’re interested in or care about the people we are visiting.